 Behavioural finance is a fashionable genre of academic research, and a productive strategy for writing academic papers.
 But it was not mentioned as a resource by any of the interviewees in Free Capital, and I have never found it much help in my own investing.
 There are several reasons for this.

 Data mining and publication bias Any behaviour which can be labelled “irrational” (often dubiously – see above) against some normative standard is newsworthy and publishable.
 Null results where people behave “rationally” are less exciting, and more likely to be filed in a drawer.
-The suspicion of data mining for manifestations of “irrational” behaviour is increased by the disparate and often contradictory nature of the claimed biases.

 Few normative prescriptions Behavioural finance invites us to gawp at all the foolish mistakes other investors make.
 This financial freak show is superficially entertaining, but it doesn’t necessarily make us better investors: it doesn’t tell us what to do.
-To catalogue all your biases and then do nothing much about them is not humility, it is boasting of your modesty.
+To catalogue all your biases and then do nothing about them is not humility, it is boasting of your modesty.

 Update (16 March 2014): How knowing about biases can hurt you.